 by Craig Brelsford

-Part 6 contains our list of the major places our team visited during the summer-long expedition.
+This post contains a list of the major places our team visited during the summer-long expedition.
 Scroll down for links to our eBird lists and for our bibliography.

 LIST OF PLACE NAMES